-Constructed models are integral to my painting process.
-The three-dimensional collages of overlaid, chopped up, ripped and folded fragments of printed images depict many genres, including vintage and current advertisements, post industrial landscapes and scientific illustrations.
+Models are integral to my painting process.
+The three-dimensional collages of overlaid, chopped up, ripped and folded fragments of printed images depict many genres, including vintage and current advertisements, post industrial landscapes and scientific illustrations and images of bacterial samples from people and sites.
 Created and found objects such as architectural models, clothing, rusting metals, organic matter, minerals and sculpture fragments are also intertwined to create multiple landscapes.
 All are arranged over multiple layers of two-dimensional planes of plexiglass, I paint the layered references from above- like an analog version of a layered Photoshop image.

 Although primarily a painter, I also research the writings of Gilles Deleuze and Felix Guattari, in particular the relationship between creative practice and ontology.
 I have self-designed BA in Humanities from John Carroll University.
 My degree focused on 'Contemporary Thought', which allowed me to combine my interests in Continental Philosophy, Literary theory and Post-colonial Literature.
 I also have a minor in English.
 I have an MFA in Painting from Kent State University.
 My work has been represented by Leslie’s Art Gallery in Luxembourg, EU; and has been shown in Europe and across the United States.
 I attended the Millay Colony artist residency, as well as the Sante Fe Art Institute residency funded by the Joan Mitchell Foundation.